Skip to main content

 }

-Due to the 64 character limit for STS session names, we do not include the originating repository.
-To determine the originating repo, you can search repositories for commits containing the user and branch/PR-number combination, or reach out to the GitHub user directly.
+Due to the 64-character limit for STS session names, the originating repository is not included in the session name.
+To identify the originating repository, you can search through repositories for commits matching the user and branch/PR-number combination or contact the GitHub user directly.

-Combined with a query service, you can use data from CloudTrail to perform analytics on usage of Gruntwork Pipelines in your AWS accounts.
+By combining this data with a query service, you can analyze the usage patterns of Gruntwork Pipelines in your AWS accounts using CloudTrail logs.

 Who gets logged

-When Pipelines is run in response to a pull request event, the user that created the most recent commit on the branch will be used in the log, in addition to the pull request number assigned by GitHub.
-For example, if the user SomeUserInYourOrg
+When Pipelines runs in response to a pull request event (opened, updated, or reopened), the session name includes the user who made the most recent commit on the branch and the pull request number assigned by GitHub.
+For instance:

-When Pipelines is run in response to a pull request being merged, the user that performed the merge (e.g., the user who clicked the merge
+When Pipelines runs after a pull request is merged, the session name reflects the user who performed the merge (e.g., clicked the merge button) and the deploy branch name (e.g., main).
+For example:

 Where you can find logs

-Gruntwork Pipelines leverages AWS CloudTrail to log all actions taken by Pipelines in your AWS account.
-Due to our naming scheme, identifying operations performed in your AWS account by Gruntwork Pipelines are clearly identified.
+Gruntwork Pipelines uses AWS CloudTrail to log all actions performed in your AWS accounts.
+Thanks to the naming scheme, actions initiated by Gruntwork Pipelines are clearly identified in CloudTrail.

-Accessing CloudTrail and querying data is dependent on your organization's policies and settings.
-If you are a Gruntwork Account Factory customer, see the documentation on logging for information on how to access and query your CloudTrail data.
+Accessing and querying CloudTrail data depends on your organization's specific policies and configurations.
+If you are a Gruntwork Account Factory customer, refer to the documentation on logging for details on accessing and querying CloudTrail data.

 Querying data